SwiftyZA/ResourceSyncTool/README.md

 1) Compares old resx files to new ones and highlights the changes - both master and localized files<br />
 2) Allows updating of localized value and comments<br />
 3) Translate using google's API (free).<br />
-4) Using Google's API, add an entirely new language in matter of seconds<br />
+4) Using Google's API, add an entirely new language in a matter of seconds<br />
 5) Ensures integrity of string arguments (e.g. "Welcome {0}") between master and localized values<br />
 6) Allows the user to filter on statuses, files and values to easily locate the desired keys<br />